MPs to consider inquiry into trade envoy role after Andrew’s arrest

 And he also faced questions over his connections to politicians in Azerbaijan, Kazakhstan, Tunisia, Libya and Turkmenistan.

+Despite being stripped of his title last year, the former Duke of York is still eighth in line to the throne and an Act of Parliament would be required to remove Andrew and prevent him from ever becoming king.

+Sir Keir Starmer’s government will consider introducing such legislation once police have finished their investigation into the King’s disgraced brother, it is understood.

-The King’s disgraced brother spent 11 hours in police custody on his 66th birthday on Thursday before being released under investigation following accusations he shared sensitive information with Epstein during his time in the role.
+The former duke spent 11 hours in police custody on his 66th birthday before being released under investigation following allegations he shared sensitive information with Epstein during his time as the UK’s trade envoy.

 Bookmark popover